Skip to main content

-We are gearing up to welcome skiers and riders with great conditions and perfectly groomed trails for all levels during the Presdents’ and Ski/Skate Week holiday.
+We are gearing up to welcome skiers and riders with great conditions and terrain for all levels during the upcoming MLK, and Presidents’ weekend and Ski/Skate Week holidays.
 This can be a busy time in Tahoe so we’ve got a few tips to ensure you get the most out of your family’s ski/snowboard budget and time on the slopes.

 Tip #1: On holiday weekends, avoid the big resorts